The Ultimate Guide to December Holiday Events in San Diego

 Omni La Costa Resort and Spa

-The 2nd Annual Olde Fashioned Christmas at the Inn at Rancho Santa Fe will feature ice skating under the stars, the lighting of a stately 20-foot Christmas tree, the R. Roger Rowe Rancho Santa Fe School Carolers and pictures with Santa Claus.
-Date: Friday, December 4 from 5:00 p.m. – 9:00 p.m.
+The 3rd Annual Olde Fashioned Christmas at the Inn at Rancho Santa Fe will feature ice skating under the stars, the lighting of a stately 20-foot Christmas tree, the R. Roger Rowe Rancho Santa Fe School Carolers and pictures with Santa Claus.
+It’s a free event that is open to the public.
+Date: Friday, December 2 from 5:00 p.m.—9:00 p.m.

 Breakfast with Santa at Neiman Marcus